scan-io-git/scan-io/docs/engineering/command-development.md

         return errors.NewCommandError(yourCommandOptions, nil, fmt.Errorf("invalid arguments: %w", err), 1)
     }

     // 4.
-Determine operation mode if needed
-    // The mode determines how the command should process its input:
-    // - ModeSingleURL: when a URL is provided as an argument
-    // - ModeInputFile: when using an input file specified by flags mode := determineMode(args)

-    // 5.
 Implement the business logic of the command
     // Try to existing modules like scanner, fetcher, and so on
     // Or implement the logic in a separate reusable module.

     // ...
+    // result := ...
+    // ...

-    // 6.
+    // 5.
 Handle results
-    metaDataFileName := fmt.Sprintf("YOUR_COMMAND_%s", strings.ToUpper(handler.PluginName))
+    // The naming convention for metadata file is usually COMMAND_NAME_PLUGIN_NAME_TIMESTAMP metaDataFileName := fmt.Sprintf("YOUR_COMMAND")
     if config.IsCI(AppConfig) {
         startTime := time.Now().UTC().Format(time.RFC3339)
-        metaDataFileName = fmt.Sprintf("YOUR_COMMAND_%s_%v", strings.ToUpper(handler.PluginName), startTime)
+        metaDataFileName = fmt.Sprintf("YOUR_COMMAND_%v", startTime)
     }

+    // WriteGenericResult writes the command result to a JSON file in the results directory
+    // - Saves the result object as JSON in the configured results directory
+    // - Uses the metaDataFileName to name the output file
+    // - Logs any errors that occur during writing
-    if err := shared.WriteGenericResult(AppConfig, logger, result, metaDataFileName); err != nil {
+    // - Commonly used to store command execution results for later analysis if err := shared.WriteGenericResult(AppConfig, logger, result, metaDataFileName); err != nil {
         logger.Error("failed to write result", "error", err)
     }